George Hunter Cary: Political career

 In 1862, he began to practise law on the Mainland.
-In addition to regular legal trips to New Westminster, he journeyed into the Interior, traveling to the settlements of Lytton and Lillooet.
-On one trip to Lillooet, he was forced to halt at Port Douglas due to worsening eye inflammation (likely iritis) and returned home; this condition would continue to afflict him for the rest of his life.
+He made regular legal trips to New Westminster and he journeyed into the Interior, traveling to the settlements of Lytton and Lillooet.
+On one trip to Lillooet, he was forced to halt at Port Douglas due to worsening eye inflammation (likely iritis) and returned home; this condition affected him for the rest of his life.
 Cary was bitterly opposed by some parties in New Westminster, who constructed and burned effigies of him before ceremonially drowning the ashes.
 Cary introduced the Act of Incorporation of the Town of Victoria, and it was enacted in August 1862.
-However, the legislation lacked any provision for the town to levy taxes, which would only be implemented upon revision in 1867.
+The legislation lacked provisions for the town to levy taxes, which would only be implemented upon revision in 1867.

 Cary declined to run in the 1863 Vancouver Island Legislative Assembly elections; he may have considered electoral success unlikely due to his reputation.
-Despite this, he continued on in his role as Attorney General.
-Cary's hostility towards Amor de Cosmos delayed the passage of his Legal Professions Act, 1865, which allowed lawyers from other British colonies to become members of the Vancouver Island bar.
-The act would ultimately only pass after Cary's resignation.
+He continued on in his role as Attorney General.
+Cary's hostility towards de Cosmos delayed the passage of his Legal Professions Act, 1865, which allowed lawyers from other British colonies to become members of the Vancouver Island bar.
+The act would pass after Cary's resignation.

 In 1864, Douglas was succeeded as governor of Vancouver Island by Arthur Edward Kennedy.
 After an audit, Kennedy accused Cary of corruption, including charging the government excessive fees for his services.
 Cary did not make any public response to these allegations.
 After being advised by Kennedy that he should resign as Attorney General, Cary wrote to the Executive Council that he was "declining to act any further for the Crown in cases where counsel is required."
-This was taken as a resignation statement, but Cary soon wrote to Kennedy that he had no intentions to resign.
+This was taken as a resignation statement, but Cary wrote to Kennedy that he had no intentions to resign.
 He then resigned shortly afterwards without further statements.
 The Colonist reported his resignation with hopes that his replacement would be "a gentleman of integrity, ability and colonial experience, qualities that unfortunately have been 'conspicuous in their absence'".
 The New Westminster–based British Columbian merely stated that Cary had resigned in a one-sentence column titled "A Good Riddance".